erasaur/notification-badge/README.md

 {{/notificationBadge}}
 ```

-2. As a regular template:
+Or as a regular template:

 ```javascript
 // Because the badge is absolutely positioned, make sure it goes